Contract Tip: Understand Your Indemnification Clause

 - Whether indmenification expenses are capped or subject to a minimum threshold, and

 - Whether a party must obtain the consent of the other party to settle the matter.

 Traps for the unwary

 Unfortunately too many attorneys act as scriveners (a fancy word for copying text) and do not use their critical thinking skills.
-These is apparent in many too indemnification clauses.
+These is especially apparent in many indemnification clauses.
 A poorly drafted clause leads to poor results for the client.
 Some traps include:

 - Overly broad clauses that hold you liable for more than you believed you would be.
 For example, an overly broad clause may hold your business liable for third-party acts, attorneys fees, consequential damages, or even the other party’s negligence if you do not carefully draft your clause.

 - Overly narrow clauses that do not provide sufficient redress in the event your business faces economic loss.
 Like the overly broad clause, an overly narrow clause could fail to provide the remedies you expected, such as damages due to acts of third parties and the recovery of attorneys’ fees and consequential damages.

 - There are times when it is strategic to allow the indemnification clause be the exclusive remedy and there are times when you would prefer the availability of all legal remedies.
 Understand whether and how an indemnification clause limits your future ability to recover damages.

 - Indemnification clauses can cap the amount of damages you may recover.
 Likewise, they can include thresholds in which you cannot recover until you incur a certain threshold of damage.
 There are also baskets, offsets, and other combinations to limit one party’s liability and limit the other party’s recovery.
 If not carefully drafted, you may not recover the amount you anticipated.